In March 2021, the state of Illinois amended itsSB 1480 Equal Pay Law to clarify new equal pay requirements for Illinois employers.

 After an EPRC application is filed

-IDOL will issue employers a compliance certificate or a statement explaining why an application was rejected within 45 days after receipt of the application.
-Notably, receipt of an EPRC does not meet compliance standards with the Illinois Equal Pay Act – if a business’s EPRC is rejected, it will have 30 days to address any issues in the application.
+IDOL will issue employers a compliance certificate or a statement explaining why an application was rejected within45 days after receipt of the application.
+Notably, receipt of an EPRC does not mean an organization meets the compliance standards with the Illinois Equal Pay Act.
+If a business’s EPRC is rejected, it will have 30 days to address any issues in the application.